EdoardoMor/LARS/README.md

 * Compile with the IDE of your preference and run the plug-in

 ## Functionalities
-* Load your drums stem file by:
+* Load your drums track file by:
   * Drag and dropping
   * Clicking the load button
 * Click the separate button and wait for the resulting stems of 5 different drum kit parts, which will be: